cyrusfirheir/cycy-wrote-custom-macros/click-to-proceed/README.md

 ### `<CTP Object>.out()`

-Returns the HTML output for setting up the chain with the structure and the first block.
+Returns the HTML string output for setting up the chain with the structure and the first block.

+**NOTE:** This does NOT return the contents of the `head` and `tail`.
+That needs to be done manually (see second example.)

 **Example:**